Australia inquiry finds troops 'unlawfully killed' dozens of Afghans | DW | 19.11.2020

 "To the people of Afghanistan, on behalf of the Australian defense force I sincerely and unreservedly apologize for any wrongdoing by Australian soldiers," Campbell said, revealing the first results of a four-year inquiry into the Afghan conflict.

-The inspector-general of the Australian defense force has been investigating allegations of war crimes carried out by the Australian military in Afghanistan between 2005 and 2016.
+The inspector-general of the Australian Defence Force has been investigating allegations of war crimes carried out by the Australian military in Afghanistan between 2005 and 2016.

 He suggested that the next step would be to prosecute those responsible for war crimes.